-Eskridge et al. (2002) used the H-band images in the OSUBGS to estimate near-IR classifications of galaxies within the revised Hubble framework of de Vaucouleurs (1959) and Sandage and Bedke (1994).
-These classifications include the family (SAB or SB and plane S for nonbarred galaxies), and the stage from S0 to Sm.
-We converted the H-band stages, estimated as if the images were blue light images, to the RC3 numerical T index scale.
-Eskridge et al. (2002) note that the apparently increased bulge-to-disk ratio and the greater degree of smoothness of structure biases near-IR classifications towards earlier types on average.
-For galaxies where these effects changed the type from a spiral classification to S0 or SB0, we have used the index T=-2.
+Eskridge et al. (2002) used the H-band images in the OSUBGS to estimate near-IR classifications of galaxies within the revised Hubble framework of de Vaucouleurs (1959) and Sandage & Bedke (1994).
+These classifications include the family (SAB or SB and plain S for nonbarred galaxies) and the stage from S0 to Sm.
+We converted the H-band stages, estimated as if the images were blue-light images, to the RC3 numerical T-index scale.
+Eskridge et al. (2002) note that the apparently increased bulge-to-disk ratio and the greater degree of smoothness of structure biases near-IR classifications toward earlier types on average.
+For galaxies where these effects changed the type from a spiral classification to S0 or SB0, we have used the index T = -2.

 Table 6 summarizes the mean values by stage and family from the near-IR classifications.
-As noted by Eskridge et al. (2000), near-IR classifications from the OSU sample show twice as many strongly-barred (SB) types as in the optical.
-However, Table 6 shows that the Eskridge et al. SAB and SB classifications have slightly lower $< Q_g >$ than the corresponding RC3 families.
-RC3 SB galaxies in our sample have $< Q_g >$ = 0.331 \pm 0.019 (m.e.), while Eskridge et al. SB galaxies in our sample have $< Q_g >$ = 0.290 \pm 0.015.
-The likely reason for this difference is that near-IR images not only make weak bars more evident, but also make stronger bars more obvious.
+As noted by Eskridge et al. (2000), near-IR classifications from the OSU sample show twice as many strongly barred (SB) types as in the optical.
+However, Table 6 shows that the Eskridge et al. SAB and SB classifications have slightly lower $\langle Q_g \rangle$ than the corresponding RC3 families.
+RC3 SB galaxies in our sample have $\langle Q_g \rangle =$ 0.331 ± 0.019 (mean error), while Eskridge et al. SB galaxies in our sample have $\langle Q_g \rangle = 0.290 \pm 0.015$.
+The likely reason for this difference is that near-IR images not only make weak bars more evident but also make stronger bars more obvious.
 Thus, near-IR imaging does not necessarily change the rankings of bars much.
-There is no new category for a B-band SB spiral to be placed into even though it looks stronger in the near-IR.
-However, a B-band SAB spiral can be placed into the SB category if it looks stronger in the near-IR.
-Since the real rankings are not changed much, the mean Q_g for the near-IR families is decreased because of inclusion of weaker bars.
+There is no new category for a B-band